-Nowadays, most consumers are aware of the health benefits of cannabidiol, or CBD.
+Nowadays, most consumers are aware of the health benefits of cannabidiol, or CBD and don’t yet know how to distinguish CBG vs. CBD.
 This natural product can reduce pain and inflammation, relieve anxiety, and boost brain health.
 But did you know that cannabigerol, or CBG, is just as beneficial?

 Some say that CBG is the new CBD.
 First discovered in the ’60s, this compound interacts directly with the CB1 and CB2 cannabinoid receptors in the brain.
 Research shows that it may help in the treatment of inflammatory bowel diseases, brain disorders, and even cancer—but more on that later.

 When it comes to CBG vs. CBD, know that the former is the precursor of all other cannabinoids.
 Simply put, CBD, THC, and other compounds in the hemp plant come from CBG.

 But what’s the difference between the two?
 Is CBG just as safe and effective as CBD?
 When should your customers choose one over the other?

 Let’s find out!